A collection of great shots from our San Francisco show from SneakLab: http://songsparrowresearch.tumblr.com/tagged/SneakLab

 A few photos I took with my Pentax from the studio in Kirkaland where I’ve been working on vocals.

 Our first recording session for the next album took place on Martin Luther King Jr. Day last month at Curio Confections in the U-district.
 We’ve been recording since but this was definitely the most photogenic session.
-Huge thanks to Chris Proff for helping engineer this session and Curio for the space.
+Huge thanks to Chris Proff for helping engineer this session and Curio for the space and we got other workers for this and using an online paystub maker was the best choice for us.
 First six photos by me, last four by David (except the one with him in it which I believe Chris took).

 David and Evan from Song Sparrow also play in an a really badass instrumental band called Operation ID.
 Last weekend I engineered a recording session for them in a huge vacant house in Sand Point.
 We were busy but I did manage to shoot a roll of film over the course of the weekend.
 It was pretty convenient because the back of the house has a large yard and looks directly on to the Burke-Gilman Trail — perfect for just-did-eight-takes-of-the-same-song breaks.